fortplot_ascii_drawing.f90 Source File

 !!
 Author: fortplot contributors

-use fortplot_constants, only: EPSILON_COMPARE
+use fortplot_constants, only: EPSILON_COMPARE, ASCII_CHAR_ASPECT

-use fortplot_ascii_utils, only: get_char_density, ASCII_CHARS
+use fortplot_ascii_utils, only: ASCII_CHARS

 use fortplot_ascii_utils, only: get_blend_char